The Reservoir

 A Very Unique Opportunity

-For the first time in 40 years, a 10-acre parcel has come up for sale with direct access to the reservoir (one of only two parcels with access due to incredibly steep slopes).
+A 10-acre parcel has come up for sale for the first time in over 40 years that has direct access to the reservoir (one of only two parcels with water access due to incredibly steep, cliff-like slopes).

 The Jewel in our Backyard